nzakas/understandinges6/manuscript/03-Objects.md

 ECMAScript 6 improves objects in a number of ways, from simple syntax to new ways of manipulating and interacting with objects.

+## Object Categories

+The ECMAScript 6 specification introduced some new terminology to help distinguish between categories of objects.
+JavaScript has long been littered with a mix of terminology used to describe objects found in the standard as opposed to those that are added by execution environments such as the browser.
+ECMAScript 6 takes the time to clearly define each category of object, and it's important to understand this terminology to have a good understanding of the language as a whole.
+The object categories are:

+* *Ordinary objects* are objects that have all of the default internal behaviors for objects in JavaScript.
+* *Exotic objects* are objects whose internal behavior is different than the default in some way.
+* *Standard objects* are objects defined by ECMAScript 6, such as `Array`, `Date`, etc. Standard objects may be ordinary or exotic.
+* *Built-in objects* are objects that are present in a JavaScript execution environment when a script begins to execute.
+All standard objects are built-in objects.

+These terms are used throughout the book to explain the various objects defined by ECMAScript 6.

 ## Object Literal Extensions

 One of the most popular patterns in JavaScript is the object literal.
 It's the syntax upon which JSON is built and can be seen in nearly every JavaScript file on the Internet.
 The reason for the popularity is clear: a succinct syntax for creating objects that otherwise would take several lines of code to accomplish.
 ECMAScript 6 recognized the popularity of the object literal and extends the syntax in several ways to make object literals more powerful and even more succinct.